B0-B/markov/README.md

 seq.train(msg_1)
 seq.train(msg_2)
 ```
-and let this "bot" learn to speak like the participants.
+and let this "bot" learn to speak like the chatting participants.

-We can also let him learn Shakespeare
+We can also teach the chain some Shakespeare

 ```python
 sonnet = '''Weary with toil, I haste me to my bed,
 The dear repose for limbs with travel tired;